chuanglun/EBlink/README.md

 	 Tip, use EB_DEFAULT_PROBE=stlink,dr to use hotplugging by default.

-Changes (15-5-2020) Release 2.7
-- Fix: the sript function loadBin to load an external binary e.g. flash loader was looking in the wrong path.
-The same search engine for scripts is now also used for loadBin.

 Changes (9-4-2020) Release 2.4
 - Added: The flash option "read"  which will read a memory (also ram) location from target and will return it as a hex string.
 Use verbose level 8 to minimize info.
 Use -H to read from running target without stopping.